maiksteffan/Sequenzboard/README.md

 - Local Storage for different Sequences for the Speed Highscore Challenge with a length of 10
 - Local Storage for a Sequence for the Endurance Highscore Challenge with a length of 1000, that always starts at a different index
 - The current Highscore for every challenge gets reset everyday at 0.00 o'clock
+- Every attemt is displayed as "Last"
+- When you beat the daily Highscore, a victory animation is displayed on the led strip as well as on the display.
+Then the user can Type in their name which is then listed next to the new Highscore.
   ### Speed Highscore
   - measures how long you take to complete the Sequence
   - The time someone needs to complete is the Speed Highscore
   ## Endurance Highscore
   - measures how many moves you can climb without stepping down.
-  - The amount of moves makes the highscore.
+  - The amount of moves, makes the highscore.
   ### Reaction Highscore
   - the holds appear with a random delay
   - the reaction time between the appearing and the touching of a hold is measured